AN AGE-OLD LANDMARK

 & A SYMBOL OF VILLAGE CULTURE

-The Church of Saints CONSTANTINE and HELENA is more than just a religious building.
+To most, the Church of Saints CONSTANTINE and HELENA is more than just a religious building.
 It stands as a landmark and a symbol of village culture and ongoing community spirit.
 The church also serves as a reminder of the village’s history and the enduring faith of its inhabitants.
 Its dedication to two of Christianity’s most significant figures highlights its importance to the island and the Christian faith.
 As the village of Tochni continues to evolve into the modernity of the 21st century, the church remains a steadfast reminder of the island’s past.